AstroMined/pygithub-mcp-server/docs/active_context.md

 - Establish consistent patterns across all modules

 ## Implementation Lessons

+### Integration Test Development Learnings
+- Integration tests require careful attention to environment setup:
+  - Each test should create unique resources to avoid conflicts
+  - Resource cleanup is essential to prevent test pollution
+  - Rate limit handling is critical for reliable test execution
+  - Tests must be resilient to network and API failures
+- Test design patterns should focus on real behaviors:
+  - Each test should validate a specific behavior or scenario
+  - Tests should be readable and maintainable
+  - Standard fixtures improve consistency and reduce duplication
+  - Error handling should be comprehensive and informative
+- Balancing test coverage with performance:
+  - Group related test operations to minimize API calls
+  - Use conditional requests with ETags to reduce rate limit impact
+  - Organize tests to minimize setup/teardown overhead
+  - Consider caching strategies for frequently accessed data

 ### Robust GitHub API Response Handling
 - GitHub API responses may have different structures in different contexts: